 It had a snazzy 7 segment display with rounded edges & blended segments.
 Vacuum fluorescent displays were the latest thing.

 According to the gootubes, the SA-310 wouldn't have had long to live since it used an integrated amplifier chip & those chips all burn out.
-It have lived on as a nostalgic user interface & tuner if it used an alternative amplifier but it would have no rationale compared to a software defined tuner.
+It might have lived on as a nostalgic user interface & tuner if it used an alternative amplifier but it would have no rationale compared to a software defined tuner.

 The tape deck was another box of chocolates.
 The metal mode didn't work.
 The mane impact was it couldn't erase metal tape.
 Other than that, after recording 2 passes of silence to erase, it seemed to record fine.
 Lions only ever tried 1 metal tape before a better tape deck arrived so this memory was manely forgotten.